strohne/volker/methodshub.md

 ```

 The main functions of volkeR, `report_counts()` and `report_metrics()`, produce a volker report object.
-This object **list-based objects with the class `vlkr_rprt`**, which allows volkeR to dispatch appropriate print/plot methods for tables and graphics.

--   A table as an R object (data.frame or tibble)
+The output typically includes:

+-   **A volkeR tibble**\
-    A volker tibble that includes the computed summary statistics, such as frequencies and percentages (for categorical variables), or means, standard deviations, and sample sizes (for metric variables).
+    A structured table containing summary statistics such as frequencies and percentages (for categorical variables) or means, standard deviations, and sample sizes (for metric variables).

--   A ggplot2 plot object
+-   **A ggplot2 plot object**\

-    The plot visualizes the same information contained in the table and can be printed, saved, or modified like any standard ggplot.
+    A visualization of the same information contained in the table.\
+    The plot can be printed, saved, or further customized like any standard ggplot object.

 Optional components include:

--   effect-size tables (e.g., Cohen’s d, test statistics)
+-   effect-size tables (e.g., Pearson's r, test statistics)
 -   statistical model summaries (when model estimation is enabled)
 -   additional diagnostic or comparison plots